 ‘Additional Attributes’ is one of the best features of LoadRunner which gives the option to update the value of the argument without opening the script through the VuGen tool.
-Many performance testers like this feature of LoadRunner and frequently use in the script, but some of us are not aware of what is ‘Additional Attribute’ about?
+Many performance testers like this feature of LoadRunner and frequently use in the script, but some of us are not aware of what is ‘Additional Attribute’ about.
 And how to use it?
 Hence ignored.
-In LoadRunner Runtime Settings, additional attributes are used to create a parameter which can also take external input value from controller or performance center.
+In LoadRunner Runtime Settings, additional attributes are used to create a parameter which can also take external input value from the controller or performance center.
 This helps to update the argument value without opening the script through VuGen.

 To understand additional attributes more precisely we will take one example.

 Example: Let’s assume, you have 4 instances of a website named ‘myptsite.com’ which are: